ouktlab/pyadintool/README.md

         * latest Visual C++ x86/64 build tools from Visual Studio [Microsoft](https://visualstudio.microsoft.com/ja/vs/community/)
         * latest Visual C++ redistributable package from [Microsoft](https://learn.microsoft.com/ja-jp/cpp/windows/latest-supported-vc-redist) (for windows 10?)
         * (optional) other required modules for torchaudio, etc...
-* Python3.10 or Python3.11 (Python3.9 if GUI plot is not used) and libraries
+* Python3.10 or Python3.11 (Python3.9 if GUI plot is not used) and main libraries.
+See "requirements.txt" for details.
     * torch
     * torchaudio
     * numpy